pihomeserver/Kupiki-Hotspot-Script/README.md

 Once the script is executed, you will get :
 - A Wifi hotspot using the integrated wifi chipset
 - A captive portal based on coovachilli
-- An authenticate control based on freeRadius
+- An authentication process based on freeRadius
 - An interface for freeRadius based on daloRadius

 Requirements